 - Social influence

 - Language, thought and communication

 - Brain and neuropsychology

 - Psychological problems

-Both units also require the study of research methods in psychology to build understanding of Psychology as a science.
+Both units also require the study of research methods in psychology to build understanding of psychology as a science.

 Assessment is 100% examination based at the end of the course of study.
 Students will sit 2 examinations, both 1 hour and 45 minutes, covering the units studied above.
-Each exam is work 50% of the GCSE.
+Each exam is worth 50% of the GCSE.